 - Improve disability prevention in prison populations

 - Improve the health of mothers and children

 - Implement CRPD to support the disability movement

 Lymphatic Filariasis Care and Prevention

 Humanity & Inclusion works to eliminate Lymphatic filariasis and Lymphedema by raising awareness of the disease among communities, patients, their families and building the capacities of health professionals.

 In addition, Humanity & Inclusion oversees the production of shoes adapted to patients living with Lymphedema and provides consistent follow-up and assistance.

 Disability Prevention in Prison Populations

 Humanity & Inclusion works to ensure that all children, regardless of their vulnerability or disability, have access to education.
-The organization works training teachers to develop the skills necessary to effectively educate children with different needs.
-A national awareness raising campaign and direct government lobbying are also important to Humanity & Inclusion's efforts on inclusive education.
+The organization trains teachers to develop the skills necessary to effectively educate children with different needs.

-The MIRAZO project supports the disability movement in promoting and monitoring the application of the Convention on the Rights of Persons with Disabilities.
-By building the capacity of civil society actors the organization is mobilizing a national campaign on the rights of people with disabilities.
+The MIRAZO project supports the disability movement in promoting and monitoring the application of the Convention on the Rights of Persons with Disabilities (CRPD).
+The organization is mobilizing a national campaign on the rights of people with disabilities by building the capacity of civil society actors.